insanum/sncli/README.md

 Simplenote Command Line Interface

-**Please note: the Simplenote third party API that sncli uses is currently down.
-Please see [issue #63](https://github.com/insanum/sncli/issues/63) for more information.**

 sncli is a Python application that gives you access to your Simplenote account via the command line.
 You can access your notes via a customizable console GUI that implements vi-like keybinds or via a simple command line interface that